 Dress forms come in all shapes and sizes.
 In this lesson, we will teach what you need to know before purchasing a dress form.
-You will learn which features are important when choosing a dress form for design purposes beginning with whether your is ‘directly pinnable’.
-We will also teach you how dress forms are made, what styles and types are available and the proper terminology that is used when referring to various parts of dress forms.
+You will learn, which features are important when choosing a dress form for design purposes, beginning with whether your choice is ‘directly pinnable.’
+We will also teach you how dress forms are made, what styles and types are available, and the proper terminology that is used when referring to various parts of dress forms.
 This lesson will help you make the best decision when purchasing a form for your design projects.

 |1||Dress Form Basics||1-8|

 |2||Types of Dress Forms||1-4|

 |1||A dress form is a full scale replica of a human body.
 In the fashion industry, it is rarely referred to as “mannequin,” which is a display form, nor is it referred to as “dummy.”|

 |2|| Dress form companies manufacture dress forms based on the following: